 The shortened URL for this webpage is http://bit.ly/NCsealGLE

 Outline of Policy Requirements for the Global Languages Endorsement

 Meet High School English Language Arts requirements by earning an unweighted 2.5 GPA or higher in the required 4 English courses

 Establish proficiency in a World Language of Intermediate Low or higher using ONE of the options described below for each language added

 English Learners (ELs)

-Complete the ELA and World Languages requirements and also reach "Developing" proficiency per the proficiency scale in all 4 domains on the most recent state-identified English language proficiency test
+Complete the ELA and World Languages requirements and also reach "Developing" (Level 3) proficiency per the proficiency scale in all 4 domains on the most recent state-identified English language proficiency test